the-strife-project/Strife/src/kernel/drivers/storage/FS/JOTAFS/README.md

 A directory is a file with its filetype set to 1.
 Its blocks contain contiguous file entries.
 Each entry is formed by the filename (max length being 507 bytes), made up of any characters greater than 31 but '/', terminated by a null byte, and 4 bytes specifying the inode number of that entry.

-After the inodes, there's a multi-sector bitmap marking whether a block is in used (0) or free (1).
+After the inodes, there's a multi-sector bitmap marking whether a block is in use (1) or free (0).

 Finally, blocks.
 After the last sector of the bitmap, blocks start, containing raw data.